skjolber/sesseltjonna-csv/README.md

 # History

+ - 1.0.11: Fix parsing of Double when using intermediate processor
  - 1.0.10: Relax exceptions a bit
  - 1.0.9: Add support for a traditional CSV parser
  - 1.0.8: Code cleanup, minor adjustments.